HoaX7/brisket/README.md

 brisket-create-app

 # Choose your desired options
-√ What is your project called? ... my-app
+√ What is your project called? » my-app
-√ Do you want to install dependencies? ...
-No / Yes
+√ Do you want to install dependencies? » No / Yes
 √ Do you want to initialize a git repository? » No / Yes
 ```

-# Support Frameworks
+# Support Frameworks (WIP)
 - Fastify

 By default the cli creates a `fastify-ts` template.